MarsiaRochelin/MarsiaRochelin/README.md

 - ⚡ Fun fact **I am multi-lingual**

 - **I've completed my Full Stack Web Development core training👩🏽‍🎓 as a Software Engineering Fellow at Pursuit:**
-∙I will continue to network by watering relationships that i've established because I value people for the resources they are], ∙continue my self directed learning from an empowered place having a better understanding of how I learn, ∙do daily coding challenges,
+I will continue to network by watering relationships that i've established because I value people for the resources they are], continue my self directed learning from an empowered place having a better understanding of how I learn, do daily coding challenges, develop my porfolio:
-∙develop my porfolio:
-  ∙Starting with a recreating my first front end web page/app Colors of Psychology to become a full stack application.
+Starting with a recreating my first front end web page/app Colors of Psychology to become a full stack application.
-  ∙I'm then looking to infuse **Web 3 & SAAS** technologies into for **an e-commerce website/app for a pre-sales women’s luxury business.**
+I'm then looking to infuse **Web 3 & SAAS** technologies into for **an e-commerce website/app for a pre-sales women’s luxury business.**

 - **I am currently on the job market for a entry Developer role to launch 🚀 my career as a SWE, so feel free checking out my work her on Github and fowarding roles to me that you believe I could be a great fit for.**